barloese/barloese.github.io/README.md

 # barloese.github.io

-This repo is a clone of the repo found on https://github.com/glickmac/glickmac.github.io Below is the a copy of the original README.md file from the repo.
+Below is the a copy of the original README.md file from the repo.
 ```
 The repository holds the code used on my mini-website,
 [glickmac.github.io](http://glickmac.github.io).